Full Stack

 What we did: Explored NLP-based approaches to extract and classify medical conditions from natural language text.

-Outcomes: Developed intelligent system capable of identifying potential medical conditions from patient-authored and clinical text.
+Outcomes: Intelligent system capable of identifying potential medical conditions from patient-authored and clinical text.

 Customer: Endpoint security vendors and enterprise IT defense teams.